snooze6/dyldcheck-ios/readme.md

 ## Whitelisting

 In order to whitelist libraries it is required to run the application in all different kinds of non-compromised devices to see wether new libraries appear and lower the chance of running into false positives that could be fatal.

+## TODO:

+1. Ensure app resizes well in all devices
+2. While testing, dump all the libraries to improve the whitelist